“I’ll give you power, little toy. Three nights.”

 Then she’s gone.

 Celia is slammed against the bathroom wall, her head audibly cracking against the plaster.
 There’s bliss in her neck again as fangs pierce skin, but hot and burning this time.
-The woman’s merciless holds grip, hold, and pull, like they are disassembling her.
+The woman’s merciless hands grip, hold, and pull, like they are disassembling her.
 Black pinpricks blossom across Celia’s blurry vision.
 She’s growing cold.
 The woman is sucking out her fire.
 Sucking out her life.

 But through the dark and distortion.
 Voices.